Trusted Paris itineraries & local intel since 2003

 In France, it’s formally called “Le Quatorze Juillet” (The Fourteenth of July), “La Fête Nationale Française” (The French National Celebration), or “Fête de la Fédération” (Festival of the Federation).

 During the 1700s, France was under an absolute monarchy of King Louis XVI.
-But, the French people were extremely dissatisfied with the tyranny of royals due to many problems.
+However, the French people were extremely dissatisfied with the tyranny of royals due to many problems.
 These include high taxes, famine, economic inequality, and the so-called noble-commoner concept.

 The Bastille prison was also known for holding political prisoners and innocent commoners detained by the nobles and French kings for trials.
 It was thus a symbol of the oppression and absolutism of the stuffy French monarchy.